Fred (footballer, born 1983): Atlético Mineiro

 On 8 June 2016, Atlético Mineiro club president Daniel Nepomuceno announced on his Twitter account that the club had signed Fred.
 The player agreed to a two-year deal with the club, according to its press representatives.
 Fred made his Atlético debut on 12 June 2016 in the Clássico Mineiro against rivals Cruzeiro.
 He scored and celebrated against his former club in a 2–3 defeat at the Estádio Independência.
 Fred was the top goalscorer of the 2016 Campeonato Brasileiro Série A, along with two other players, with 14 goals.
 He achieved the feat for the third time in his career, which is a record (also shared, with Romário, Túlio Maravilha and Dadá Maravilha).

 Return to Cruzeiro

 On 23 December 2017, Fred and Atlético agreed on the termination of his contract and on the same day it was announced his return to Cruzeiro, 12 years after originally leaving.
 He made his second debut for the club on 17 January 2018, in the season opening match against Tupi at the Mineirão in the Campeonato Mineiro, which ended in a 2–0 win for Cruzeiro.

 Return to Fluminense

 On 31 May 2020, Fred rejoined Fluminense on a two-year deal.
 In April 2022, he announced his decision to retire after struggling with diplopia and other physical issues.
+A last highlight was the winning of the 2022 Campeonato Carioca in the first half of the year, prevailing in the finals against Flamengo in April.

-He played his final match for Fluminense on 9 July 2022, a Série A 2–1 win over Ceará at the Maracanã.
+Fred scored his final goal for Fluminense in a Série A 4-0 win vs Corinthians on 2 July 2022 at the Maracanã.
+A week later, he played his final match for Fluminense on 9 July 2022, a Série A 2–1 win over Ceará at the same stadium.

+Fred retired having scored 199 goals for Fluminense, good enough to be the second top goalscorer in Fluminense's history, only behind Waldo (319).
+According to the IFFHS, Moreno was the highest goalscoring Brazilian player in top divisions in the 21st century (307), and the third-highest South American, only behind Luis Suárez (409), and Lionel Messi (518).